DominikaSulcova/GABA-AD/README.md

 _**Question 1: Does alprazolam change the outcome measures?**
 = Is there a time-related change that can be only observable after alprazolam, and not placebo?_

+_**Question 2: Are some of the alprazolam-induced changes in outcome measures site specific?**
+= Is there a difference between effects observed in M1 and AG TEPs?_

-_**Question 2: Can we observe changes in TEP and MEP amplitudes following the paired pulse protocol?**
+_**Question 3: Can we observe changes in TEP and MEP amplitudes following the paired pulse protocol?**
 Can we identify TEP component which changes in correlation with MEP change?_

-_Question 3:  What are the differences in changes in outcome measures following tonic and phasic GABAAR activation?
+_Question 4:  What are the differences in changes in outcome measures following tonic and phasic GABAAR activation?
 What are the similarities = changes that can be attributed in general to GABAA activation?_

 Experimental protocol